stephencelis/SQLite.swift/Documentation/Index.md

     }
     ```

-    We can use the optional nature of the value to disambiguate with a simple `?` or `!`.
+    If a value is always expected, we can disambiguate with a `!`.

     ``` swift
-    // ignore failure
-    alice.delete()?

-    // assertion on failure
     alice.delete()!
     ```